 - Inquire about full-time work.
 Your goal is to find meaningful employment from the internship experience.
 Although you may not yet be ready to get a job, ask about whether internships can lead to permanent employment.
 Although not all big data internships are pipelines to permanent employment in a company, many are, and this can help simplify your job search.

 - Be proactive.
-Nobody is responsible to get you and internship beside yourself.
+Nobody is responsible for getting you an internship besides yourself.
 So be persistent (but friendly) in your communications with internship coordinators, and demonstrate that you are a capable, determined, and motivated to obtain the position you seek.
 This will demonstrate that you are a responsible employee and will work hard.

 - Tap into your network.
 If you are a student in a quantitative field, chances are you know someone who has done an internship or relevant work in big data.
 If you do not, contact alumni from your school that work at the company at which you are interested in working.
 Your professors may also be able to recommend contacts.
 You can use LinkedIn to find people who work at the companies at which you would like to work and use that information to contact them directly through LinkedIn or find their information elsewhere.
 Consider setting up informational interviews to discuss internship roles and responsibilities with people in your professional network.

 5 Tips for Making the Most Out of Your Big Data Internship